 Denver attorney Curtis Kennedy is suing telecom firm Qwest, alleging that the multi-billion dollar company has been running roughshod over U.S. employees and systematically replacing them with H1-B Indians.
 Commenting on how entire information technology departments were being restructured with foreigners, Kennedy said, “They want to dismantle them.
 We’re going to get a complete picture of the destructiveness of Qwest’s downsizing.
 It’s nothing but an example of corporate greed, shattered lives and shattered communities.”

-Sen. Charles Grassley (R-Iowa) reflected on the sordid techniques used by employers and their unscrupulous headhunters.
+Senator Charles Grassley (R-Iowa) reflected on the sordid techniques used by employers and their unscrupulous headhunters.

 “Some of these companies are nothing but pimps,” said Grassley.

 However, until massive loopholes relating to the influx of H1-B workers are tightened, American workers will continue to suffer.

 In a June 22, 2011 article in SFWeekly entitled “H1-B Visa Program Creates Caste System for Silicon Valley,” reporter Matt Smith examined the problem.

 “A 2008 Department of Homeland Security audit determined that one in five H1-B visas were obtained through fraud or as a result of technical violations,” wrote Smith.
 He added that a 2003 study by the University of Michigan claiming that the U.S. suffered from a shortage of qualified technicians and programmers was completely bogus.